 - Manzanita = “little apple.” (manzana “apple” & ita “little”)

 Both Pacific madrone and whiteleaf manzanita are stunning trees with peeling smooth bark, twisted aerial branches, urn-like blossoms and red berries.
 Their native habitat is found along the west coast of North America.
-These similarities can often make it difficult to tell them apart, in fact many people still refer to them both as madrone, manzanita, arbutus and or bearberry.
+These similarities can often make it difficult to tell them apart, in fact many people still refer to them interchangeably as madrone, manzanita, arbutus or bearberry.

 By comparing these two species side by side we can begin to learn how to tell them apart.